Abdallah-Abu-Hussein/API-assignment/READ-1/Activity-1.md

 1. **APIs for databases**, Database APIs allow an application to communicate with a database management system.
 Developers work with databases by writing queries to extract data, change tables, and so on.

 2. **APIs for operating systems**, Those APIs define how applications deal with OS services and resources.
-Any OS, has its own set of APIs, such as the Windows API or the Linux API (kernel–user space API and kernel internal API).
+Any OS, has its own set of internal APIs, Like the Windows API or the Linux API and macOS SDK that provide many APIs.

 3. **APIs for the web**, This is the most popular API class.
 Web APIs allow for the transfer of machine-readable data and functionality across web-based systems that follow a client-server design.
 To convey requests from web applications and responses from servers, these APIs usually employ Hypertext Transfer Protocol (HTTP)..